 Schools and Colleges are important agencies in the process of socialization and thus can help a lot in inculcating values.

-- School is the first place where the individual values get compared with the larger value system of the society.
+- School is the first place where individual values get compared with the larger value system of society.

 - The curriculum imparts the values of accepted behaviour.